-But do deep breathing exercises and poses called separating the clouds and boomerang count as a good workout?
-"A lot of people seem to underestimate the physical benefits of yoga," says Rudiger, 47, a therapist in Denver.
+"A lot of people seem to underestimate the physical benefits of yoga," Rudiger says.
 "But the practice has made me stronger and more flexible, physically and emotionally."

-"The movements [also referred to as poses or postures] strengthen your body and improve your flexibility by teaching you how to move your body and focus your mind," says Kevin W. Chen, PhD, MPH, associate professor in the Center of Integrative Medicine at the University of Maryland School of Medicine.
+"The movements [also referred to as poses or postures] strengthen your body and improve your flexibility by teaching you how to move your body and focus your mind," says Kevin W. Chen, PhD, associate professor in the Center for Integrative Medicine at the University of Maryland School of Medicine.

-Plus, learning the basics helps prevent injury when you move on to more advanced classes.
+You need to learn the basics first, so that you avoid injury when you move on to more advanced classes.

 Yoga for Building Strength